Everything you need to know about workspace readers - members in your workspace with read-only access

 How to share a flipbook with your workspace readers

 If you're doing this for the first time, it's advisable to check how many readers have accepted your invitation.
 If you've just invited the readers, it might be a good idea to give them a few days to accept before you start sharing files with them.
 This way, you can ensure that they are ready to receive and access your content.

 In the publishing pop-up window, make sure you select Private and Readers only.

-Here you can also activate the email notification option and the tracking.
+Here you can also activate the email notification option and the individual tracking.
 In most cases, you will want to activate these before you hit Publish.

 Track each reader individually helps you get a very clear picture of how each reader interacts with your document.

 Another important mention: everything that you share with readers will instantly be available for all members added as readers.
-If you want to share a particular file with just one person, make sure you go for the other Private option, and invite by email just that one specific person that should be able to view the file.
+If you want to share a particular file with just one person, make sure you go for the other Private option, and invite by email just that one specific person who should be able to view the file.

 If you have more questions, please ask us via live chat.
 You can also use the chat to ask to be put in touch with an account manager if you're interested in using this for your organization.